-A certified Content in Bollywood films is often a controversial topic in the media.
-When I talk about A certified films.
-Compared to Hollywood, Indian films are quite resistive towards the display of affection or lovemaking.
+Adult Bollywood movies: Adult Content in Bollywood films is often a controversial topic in the media.
+When I talk about adult Hindi films.
+Compared to Hollywood, Indian films are quite resistant to the display of affection or lovemaking.

 Best Adults Bollywood Films